Linuxbrew/brew/README.md

 Bottles
 -------

 Bottles are Linuxbrew's precompiled binary packages.
 Linuxbrew bottles work on any Linux system.
 They do however require `glibc` 2.19 or better.
-On systems with an older version of `glibc`, Linuxbrew will install `glibc` the first time that you install a bottled formula.
+On systems with an older version of `glibc` (at least 2.12), Linuxbrew will install `glibc` the first time that you install a bottled formula.
 If you prefer to use the `glibc` provided by your system and build all formulas from source, add to your `.bashrc` or `.zshrc`:

 `export HOMEBREW_BUILD_FROM_SOURCE=1`